Co-Parenting Counseling Alternatives

 Open the app, pick the right tool (Get Guidance, Decode a message, or request a session), and describe what is going on.
 Include any relevant context like the message you received, the decision you are weighing, or the conflict pattern you keep getting stuck in.

-Written responses are returned within 24 to 48 hours.
-Video sessions are scheduled at your booked time.
-Either way, the response is from Cindy directly.
+Cindy meets you on video at your booked time.
+You bring the situation, she helps you map it, decide on an approach, and rehearse the words.
 Not an AI summary.
 Not a junior reviewer.
 Cindy applies trained professional judgment to the specific moment you are in.

-Each personal written response from Cindy follows a consistent structure designed to be useful in the moment, not academic.
+Each 40-minute 1:1 with Cindy follows a consistent arc designed to be useful in the moment, not academic.

-- Body.
-Two to three paragraphs of clinical interpretation.
-What is driving the dynamic, what your co-parent appears to be doing, what the underlying needs and fears look like from a family-systems perspective.
+• Map the situation.
+What is actually happening, what is driving the dynamic, what your co-parent appears to be doing, what the underlying needs and fears look like from a family-systems perspective.

-- Suggested script.
-Specific language you could use in a response, written in BIFF style (brief, informative, friendly, firm) where applicable.
+• Rehearse the words.
+Specific language you could use, written in BIFF style (brief, informative, friendly, firm) where applicable.

-- What not to do.
+• What not to do.
 Specific moves likely to escalate, sustain the cycle, or backfire.
-Often the most valuable section.
+Often the most valuable part of the call.

-Live expert review is not therapy and is not legal advice.
-It is focused interpretation by a licensed family therapist applied to a specific moment, designed to help you pause, see clearly, and avoid making the situation worse.
+1:1 sessions are not therapy and are not legal advice.
+They are focused coaching by a licensed family therapist applied to a specific moment, designed to help you pause, see clearly, and avoid making the situation worse.

 Pricing

-Both LMFT options are pay-per-use, available on any Two Paths plan including Free.
+1:1 LMFT sessions are pay-per-use, available on any Two Paths plan including Free.
 No subscription required.

 $229